Amateur Radio Operating Techniques and Etiquette

 Please leave

-the CB lingo and mannerisms on the CB band because honestly they have
+the CB lingo and mannerisms on the CB band because honestly they have absolutely no place

 in ham radio!